Lose some, win some

 Here’s how to consult a healthcare provider with Hims Weight Loss:

 1. Online intake form.
-Complete a short online assessment, answering questions about your weight loss goals, medical history, and lifestyle.
+Complete an online assessment, answering questions about your weight loss goals, medical history, and lifestyle.

 2. Clinician evaluation.
 After you submit the form, a healthcare provider will review your answers.
 There’s usually no need to schedule a call or video consultation (but it is required in a few states).

 3. Prescription and personalized plan.
-If suitable, you’ll get a prescription for weight loss medication and a personalized plan to help you lose weight.
+If eligible, you’ll get a prescription for weight loss medication and a personalized plan to help you lose weight.

 4. Direct shipping.
 No need for pharmacy visits with Hims because meds are delivered to your door.
 You’ll get instructions and all the supplies you need.
 You’ll also get immediate access to the platform’s tools to kickstart your weight loss.